dshuffma-ibm/rapid-couchdb-backup/README.md

 	// defaults 20
 	head_room_percent: 18,

-	// [optional] the mimum number of qpis to spawn per second.
+	// [optional] the minimum number of apis to spawn per second.
 	// when the lib encounters a 429 response code it lowers its internal limit.
 	// this setting will create a floor for the internal limit.
 	// defaults 2